top of page

 A metamorphic rock, jade is created over millions of years of heat and pressure.
 It typically forms in alpine areas of current or previous volcanic activity, and often found together with serpentine.

 During the process of jade creation, external pressure squeezes water from stone.
 Jade is the debris left behind, filling cracks as the water flows through.
-There it's subject to more extended heat and pressure to form the metamorphic rock jade.
+There it's subject to more extended heat and pressure to form the metamorphic jade.

 Of the two types of jade, nephrite is tougher, but jadeite is renowned for luster and the deep green color known as Imperial Green.
 One of the few sources of Imperial Green jadeite is in Myanmar (Burma).